 On April 18, 2020, the European Parliament adopted with 653 votes in favour, 6 against and 29 abstentions a resolution calling on the European Commission to present an ambitious strategy for people with disabilities in the European Union after 2020.

 Autism-Europe welcomes this call to follow up on the current European Disability Strategy 2010-2020.
-In a consultation carried out by the European Commission on the European Disability Strategy, Autism-Europe had shared the priorities of autistic people and their families and cooperated with MEPs involved in the drafting of the Resolution.
+In the framework of the consultation carried out by the European Commission on the European Disability Strategy, Autism-Europe had shared the priorities of autistic people and their families and had also cooperated with MEPs involved in the drafting of the Resolution.
 While the strategy 2010-2020 was launched before the EU and all its member state ratified the United Nations Convention on the Rights of Persons with Disabilities, the next strategy needs to be fully guided by the UNCRPD moving towards its full implementation by EU and its member states.

 The vote on the resolution for a European Disability Strategy was preceded by the European Parliament plenary debate on the issue in December 2019.
 One month later, the Commission announced that it will present a proposal for a Strategy for Disability in Europe in 2021.